-"Customer" would mean a consumer who had a customer relationship with a licensee.
-"Customer" would not include a beneficiary or claimant under an insurance policy solely by virtue of his or her status as a beneficiary or claimant.
-"Customer relationship" would mean a continuing relationship between a consumer and a licensee under which the licensee provided one or more insurance products or services to the consumer that were to be used primarily for personal, family, or household purposes.
+The bill defines "customer" as a consumer who has a customer relationship with a licensee.
+"Customer" does not include an individual solely because he or she meets one of the following: is a participant or beneficiary of an employee benefit plan that the licensee administers or sponsors or for which the licensee acts as a trustee, insurer, or fiduciary; is covered under a group or blanket insurance policy or group annuity contract issued by the licensee; or is a beneficiary or claimant under a policy of insurance.
+"Customer relationship" means a continuing relationship between a consumer and a licensee under which the licensee provides one or more insurance products or services to the consumer that are to be used primarily for personal, family, or household purposes.